-Under current arrangements with CEQ's suppliers, the risks and rewards of ownership of inventories transfer to CEQ at the time the inventories are dispatched from the suppliers' warehouse.
-Accordingly, goods in transit have been brought to account as at 30 June 2020.
+Under current arrangements with CEQ's suppliers, the risks and rewards of ownership of inventory transfer to CEQ at the time the inventory is dispatched from the suppliers' warehouse.
+Accordingly, goods in transit have been brought to account as at 30 June 2021.